 - Excursion/economy class air tickets for travel from Windhoek to the training Institute in India and back;

 - Gratis Indian Visa for the duration of the Course;

 - Course fees - borne by Government of India;

 - Accommodation provided by Government of India in hostel/hotel, depending on the Institute.
 Participants are required to pay for services availed by them such as (a) Room service, (b) Laundry, (c) Local and outstation telephone calls, fax, etc.;

 - Living Allowance @ Rs.
-25,000/- per month and on pro-rata basis for part thereof to meet expenditure on food, out-of-pocket expenses, etc. The allowance is calculated from the date of arrival till the date of departure;
+835/- per day to meet expenditure on food, out-of-pocket expenses, etc. The allowance is calculated from the date of arrival till the date of departure;

 - Disbursement of the Living Allowance will be made by the Institute on a weekly/fortnightly basis (as decided by the Institute); the participants are supposed to pay for their meal out of this allowance.
 In case the Institute makes arrangement for the food, a portion of the allowance will be deducted by the Institute in advance and rest will be paid to the participants.
 Participants may wish to bring some extra money for shopping and other dietary needs;

 - Book Allowance of Rs.
 5000/- for purchase of course-related books and purchase receipts need to be submitted for reimbursement;